 A blond, see-through woman spirit with a green bathing suit has been seen here as well.

-Guards have seen this blond, see-through woman swimming in this first class pool.
-When she exists the pool, wet foot steps are seen for a bit before disappearing.
+Guards have seen her swimming in the first-class pool.
+When she exits the pool, wet footsteps are seen.

-Another woman spirit – identified by James as Sarah -in her 40s-50s, wears a striped, old fashioned bathing suit, and who drowned in the first class pool.
+Another woman spirit – identified by James as Sarah (in her 40s-50s), wears a striped, old fashioned bathing suit.
+She drowned in the first-class pool.

-She was spied in solid form, preparing to dive into the empty pool, giving a security guard quite a scare, until she saw the woman vanish into thin air; realizing that this woman was a spirit guest of the hotel.
+She was spied in solid form, preparing to dive into the empty pool, giving a security guard quite a scare, until she saw the woman vanish into thin air, amd realized it was a spirit guest of the hotel.